It’s precise. It’s accountable. It’s easy to understand. Now we’re sharing how we cracked the code on Performance TV attribution.Let's Talk

 4. Source Validation

-We validate the veracity of every Verified Visit.
-If another media source other than MNTN prompted the visit, we don’t take credit.
+Every Verified Visit has been carefully authenticated.
+If a channel other than a MNTN ad prompted the visit, we don’t take the credit.

 Our non-skippable CTV ads are only served on premium streaming networks.